Lily Tomlin: 1990–2009: Continued work and The West Wing

 Tomlin collaborated again with director Robert Altman in what would prove to be his last film, A Prairie Home Companion (2006).
 She played Rhonda Johnson, one-half of a middle-aged Midwestern singing duo partnered with Meryl Streep.
 Tomlin provided a voice for the film Ponyo on the Cliff by the Sea, which was released in August 2009.
-In the 2008–2009 fifth season of Desperate Housewives, she had a recurring role as Roberta, the sister of Mrs. McCluskey (played by Kathryn Joosten who coincidentally had played Tomlin's secretarial predecessor on The West Wing).
+In the 2008–2009 fifth season of Desperate Housewives, she had a recurring role as Roberta, the sister of Karen McCluskey (played by Kathryn Joosten who coincidentally had played Tomlin's secretarial predecessor on The West Wing).
 During the 2008 Emmy Awards, Tomlin appeared as part of a tribute to the influential 1960s television series Laugh-In.
 Tomlin voiced Tammy in the 2005 The Simpsons episode "The Last of the Red Hat Mamas".

 Since its launch in 2008, Tomlin has been a contributor for wowOwow.com, a website for women to talk culture, politics, and gossip.
 Tomlin and Kathryn Joosten were in talks to star in a Desperate Housewives spin-off, which was given the green light in May 2009.
-The series plan was scrapped due to Joosten's illness, a recurrence of lung cancer; Joosten died on June 2, 2012, twenty days after the onscreen death from cancer of her character Karen McCluskey.
+The series plan was scrapped due to Joosten's illness, a recurrence of lung cancer; Joosten died on June 2, 2012, twenty days after the onscreen death from cancer of her character, Karen McCluskey.
 In 2010, Tomlin guest-starred as Marilyn Tobin in the third season of Damages opposite Glenn Close, for which she was nominated for an Emmy.
 She also appeared in the NCIS episode titled "The Penelope Papers", playing Penelope Langston, the grandmother of Agent Timothy McGee (Sean Murray).
 In 2012, Tomlin guest starred on the HBO series Eastbound and Down as Tammy Powers, mother of the main character Kenny Powers, and appeared in three episodes of Season 3.
 Tomlin co-starred with Reba McEntire in the TV series Malibu Country as Reba's character's mother Lillie Mae.
 The series started shooting in August 2012 with a premiere date of November 2, 2012, at 8:30 pm ET but was canceled in 2013 after 18 episodes.